 Hours and days may vary Monday through Saturday, 40 hours per week.
 The selected candidate must be willing to adjust work days/hours based on the department's needs.
 Assignment may include some combination of day, evening, Saturday, and/or distance education classes.
 While the current vacancy is at Miramar College, applicants should understand they are subject to assignment at any District facility at the option of the Chancellor.

-• Teach clinically focused classes in chemistry, hematology, immunology, microbiology and blood bank and fulfill other duties as required of contract faculty as per the collective bargaining agreement.
+- Teach clinically focused classes in chemistry, hematology, immunology, microbiology and/or blood bank and fulfill other duties as required of contract faculty as per the collective bargaining agreement.

 Bachelor’s degree in the biological sciences,

 Holds ASCP‐BOC or ASCPi – BOC generalist certification as a Medical Laboratory Scientist/Medical Technologist;